 Community College Information Sessions

 Location: USC Campus

 Attending a community college this fall?
 In this session, we will discuss transfer credits and course planning at a community college.
 Navigating the community college enrollment process will also be covered.
-Registration for this event will be available starting May 2.

 Study Abroad Pre-Departure Programs